joaquinbarroso/UVeh-Vis/paper.md

-Excited states and UV-Vis spectra calculations have become a daily basis task done when working with light-driven reactions or processes in molecular systems, it comes with a constant task comparison between UV-Vis spectra of different systems (or methods), for this, `UVeh-Vis` is a very useful python program that facilitates such tasks, it is focused on the obtention of UV-Vis spectra using excited states information extracted from quantum chemical output files through an easy-to-use and customizable execution.
+Excited states and UV-Vis spectra calculations have become a daily basis task done when working with light-driven reactions or processes in molecular systems, it comes with a constant task of comparising between UV-Vis spectra of different systems (or methods), for this, `UVeh-Vis` is a very useful python program that facilitates such tasks, it is focused on the obtention of UV-Vis spectra using excited states information extracted from quantum chemical output files through an easy-to-use and customizable execution.
 Through an auxiliary C-based code, it accelerates its reading and writting routines.
+Several projects with the same objective have been published on github or gitlab, but, none of them offers the variety of options and personalization that our code offers.

-`UVeh-Vis` is capable of processing several files obtained from renowned quantum chemistry packages, such as Gaussiand and Q-chem, and produce an UV-Vis plot,
+`UVeh-Vis` is capable of processing several files obtained from renowned quantum chemistry packages, such as Orca, Gaussian and Q-chem, and produce an UV-Vis plot from extracted data using other option to modify and fit such plot as needed.
+Our program offers an easy-to-use execution and installation for Computational chemistry related and non-related users.
+Currently, `UVeh-Vis` can handle excited states information coming from TDA/TDDFT and RAS-CI calculations.